mshiray/c_cpp/c/README.md

     3. VIM:

         Press F8 to compile-run
-        Note: Make sure provided .vimrc is in pwd.
+        Note: Make sure provided .vimrc is in pwd